Understanding Alcohol Addiction

 - Blacking out: Blacking out, or being in a state of blackout, is when a person is still functional and interacting with others, but is experiencing a loss of memory, inhibitions, or physical senses.

 As a person uses alcohol over a longer period, they may begin to suffer different effects.
 These long-term effects of alcohol abuse can include:4,5

-- The liver is an organ responsible for filtering toxins, like alcohol, from your body.
+- Liver damage and disease: The liver is an organ responsible for filtering toxins, like alcohol, from your body.
 Long-term alcohol abuse can cause your liver to become swollen or inflamed.
 Scarring that results from this is called liver cirrhosis, and can be fatal.

-- Increased blood pressure is another one of the long-term effects of alcohol abuse.
+- High blood pressure: Increased blood pressure is another one of the long-term effects of alcohol abuse.
 High blood pressure can increase the risk of heart disease, the leading cause of death in America.

-- Similar to how the effects of alcohol abuse can lead to heart disease, heart disease can alter your heart rhythm.
+- Increased risk of stroke: Similar to how the effects of alcohol abuse can lead to heart disease, heart disease can alter your heart rhythm.
 This can put you at elevated risk for a stroke.

-- Alcohol abuse can cause many different types of ulcers long-term.
+- Gastric ulcers: Alcohol abuse can cause many different types of ulcers long-term.
 These unpleasant sores in the stomach lining can be worsened when you drink alcohol.

 Alcohol addiction symptoms can manifest in physical and social forms.
 While alcohol addiction can cause physical symptoms like slurred speech and memory loss, the emotional effects of alcohol addiction can be seen in one’s relationships, work performance, and social interactions.
 Although only a substance abuse professional can diagnose a person with an AUD, it is helpful to know the alcohol addiction symptoms.